 Marshrutkas wait on both sides of the border, just like in Balakan and Lagodekhi.
 Again, there are a couple of places where you can exchange currency but the rate is not the best.
 Just take what you need to get to your accommodation in Georgia and withdraw more later.

 If you are travelling the other way, and therefore you are crossing the border from Georgia to Azerbaijan, you can follow the same steps but in reverse.
 There are plenty of cabs waiting around in Lagodekhi that can run you to the Georgian side of the border, and many more cabbies waiting upon arrival in Azerbaijan.

-Have any more questions or concerns about crossing the border from Azerbaijan to Georgia or vice versa?
+Have any more questions or concerns about crossing the Azerbaijan-Georgia border or Azerbaijan border crossings in general?
 Feel free to reach out to me and I’ll do my best to help.